-Role: Embodies the absolute pinnacle of the sport.
+Role: Embodies the absolute pinnacle of their sport.
 Their association guarantees performance credibility and timeless appeal.
 They are brand pillars whose legacy continues to sell decades later.

-Campaign: Limited-edition drops, collaborative designs, and ads that feel like music videos or art projects.
+Campaign Style: Limited-edition drops, collaborative designs, and ads that feel like music videos or avant-garde art projects.

 Role: They provide undiluted authenticity within a specific subculture.
 Their endorsement validates the product for the core community, which then trickles up to the mainstream.